vchz/pfi/docs/index.md

 pfi_est.fit(X)
 ```

 You can customize networks, flow model, solvers, and solver kwargs via `params`.
-The default params are in `pfi.flow.DEFAULT_PFI_PARAMETERS`.
+The default params are in `pfi.DEFAULT_PFI_PARAMETERS`.
 Typical example:

 ```python
 import torch.nn as nn